jubnl/timeit_decorator/README.md

 ## Overview
 `timeit_decorator` is a Python package providing a versatile decorator for timing the execution of functions.
 It supports executing functions multiple times, in parallel, and can use either threading or multiprocessing depending on the nature of the task.

+## Efficient Execution for Single Run/Worker
+The decorator is optimized for scenarios where both runs and workers are set to 1.
+In such cases, it bypasses the overhead of setting up a pool and directly executes the function, which is more efficient for single-run executions.

 ## Logging Instead of Printing
 The `timeit_decorator` outputs timing information exclusively through Python's logging framework, rather than printing directly to the console.
 This approach offers more flexibility and control, allowing users to customize the output format, level, and destination.
 It integrates seamlessly with your application's logging configuration.